kratzx/Curriculum/README.md

-# Excursion Project
+# Curriculum Repo
-A webpage for an excursion phone app.
-Codeacademy excercise.
+A repo for hosting a wedpage that is a personal resumee